Puerto Rican Renewal Party: Prelude

 Padilla did not answer immediately but some time later announced that he would seek the NPP nomination for governor for the 1984 election.
-The escalating feud between Padilla and Romero-Barcelo for the NPP nomination can be followed through the newspapers of the time.
+The escalating feud between Padilla and Romero Barceló for the NPP nomination can be followed through the newspapers of the time.

 Founding

 After numerous controversies between Padilla and Romero on how and when to conduct primaries to settle the dispute, and convinced that a fair primary was not possible, Padilla and his followers created the Puerto Rican Renewal Party.
 Some of the pro-statehood leaders who followed Padilla were: